By Mike Mitchell

 For sports fans, the NFL Draft, that just concluded, was a saving grace.
 It gave fans the sense that everything was back to normal, at least for only a few days.
 The reality is that the sports world, as we know it, is going to have a difficult time getting back to the way things were.
 At least for a little while.

 Listed below is a snapshot from Sports Business Journal of some major sports leagues and where they currently stand about the resumption of play.
 Not listed is the CFL, which has delayed their training camps and regular season.
-Their regular season is normally slated for June but may not begin until later in the calendar year.
+Their regular season is typically slated for June but may not begin until later in the calendar year.

 Doctor Anthony Fauci, the Director of the National Institute of Allergy and Infectious Diseases, and the lead member of the nation’s coronavirus taskforce, recently laid out a scenario where sports could return in the future.